passport/www.passportjs.org/books/concepts/webauthn/README.md

 to use public key credentials.
-This specification itself depends on lower-level [specifications](https://fidoalliance.org/specifications/) from the FIDO Alliance which define data structures and protocols for a computer or mobile phone to communicate with the device on which the credentials are stored.
+This specification itself depends on lower-level [specifications](https://fidoalliance.org/specifications/) from the FIDO Alliance which define data structures and protocols for a computer or mobile phone to communicate with an authenticator which stores the credentials.
 This stack, collectively known as [FIDO2](https://fidoalliance.org/fido2/), is paired with software that authenticates public key credentials on the server-side.

 Compared with the relative simplicity of authenticating a username and password, authenticating a public key credential involves many more moving pieces.
-Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint reader or portable security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).
+Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint sensor or USB security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).

 This shift in how a user authenticates, while improving security, also